 First presented in 1993, the ASCO-ACS Award and Lecture recognizes significant contributions to cancer prevention and control research or practice.
 ASCO and the American Cancer Society jointly support this oncology lectureship; however, the recipient is chosen by ASCO.

 The award consists of an honorarium, a commemorative plaque, and support to the recipient to attend the ASCO Annual Meeting.
-The recipient will deliver a 30-minute lecture at the ASCO Annual Meeting.
+The recipient also delivers a 30-minute lecture at the ASCO Annual Meeting.

 The award recipient must agree to be interviewed by the ASCO Daily News and will also need to provide the presentation abstract for Annual Meeting materials.